material-components/material-components-android-compose-theme-adapter/README.md

 </style>
 ```

-This library attempts to bridge the gap between [Material Design Components for Android][mdc] XML themes, and themes in [Jetpack Compose][compose], allowing your composable `MaterialTheme` to be based on the `Activity`'s XML theme:
+This library attempts to bridge the gap between [Material Components for Android][mdc] XML themes, and themes in [Jetpack Compose][compose], allowing your composable `MaterialTheme` to be based on the `Activity`'s XML theme:

 ``` kotlin